Setting Up Database Monitoring for Azure Database for MySQL

 Follow the instructions to enable the cluster checks if not already enabled in your Kubernetes cluster.
 You can declare the MySQL configuration with static files mounted in the Cluster Agent container, or by using service annotations:

-Execute the following Helm command to install the Datadog Cluster Agent on your Kubernetes cluster.
-Replace the values to match your account and environment:
+Complete the following steps to install the Datadog Cluster Agent on your Kubernetes cluster.
+Replace the values to match your account and environment.

 init_config: